 I do hope, that, in light of all this, some of those young people do take some time to reflect on ideas of digital blackface and performance.
 We can talk about digital blackface and still use our favourite gifs – outright dismissing such a pervasive and contemporary issue, on the other hand, doesn’t help anyone.
 Everyone has space to constantly learn and adjust their patterns of behaviour, and if it’s done in order to make other people feel more comfortable and included, then all the better.

-Nia Edwards-Behi is an Associate Editor of Wales Arts Review
+Nia Edwards-Behi is an Associate Editor and regular contributor to Wales Arts Review.